solana-labs/solana/book/src/jsonrpc-api.md

 ##### Results:
 The result field will be an array of arrays.
 Each sub array will contain:
-* `string` - a the account Pubkey as base-58 encoded string and a JSON object, with the following sub fields:
+* `string` - the account Pubkey as base-58 encoded string and a JSON object, with the following sub fields:

 * `lamports`, number of lamports assigned to this account, as a signed 64-bit integer